kavanap37/netflix-gpt/README.md

    -provide store in App.js
    -Action dispatch through firebase onAuthStateChanged()- Added in root level(Body)
 10. useNavigate() hook- to navigate to different page
+11. Signout: dispatch action is handled by onAuthStateChanged()